Customized WordPress Login

 Since I want to have a consistent look, I designed another login screen that looks similar to the theme.

-You may say that the login screen is just a small detail and that not everybody have access to it, but for the life of me, I want my login page to be something special.
+Some may say that the login screen is just a small detail and that not everybody has access to it, but for the life of me, I want my login page to be something special.

 But this customized WordPress login screen will be overwritten once you upgrade, hence, your login page will return to the default.
-I would prefer to manually overwrite the login files mentioned above after the upgrade, but you may use the Plugin version.
+I would prefer to manually overwrite the login files mentioned above after the upgrade, although time consuming.
+You may use the Plugin version if you want to.
 Here I have found two.

-I was able to customize my WordPress login page, and it was so easy, I had fun doing it.
-Will you customize your login page too?
+Was able to customize my WordPress login screen, and it was so easy, I had fun doing it.
+Will you customize your login screen too?

 wow thanks for sharing this.
 Im going to use it in one of my blogs.
 By the way amor, im creating a blog for my HS batch pero diko alam kung sanmakakaita ngresource about dun sa roles ng mga magreregister, maybe you can help me find a documentation about it kasinabasa ko ngayon na may blog ka pala na marami nagreregister.